account-for-us/giving-credit-website/content/partner/_index.md

     {{< calendly >}}
 </div>

-## Account For Us is easy to administer
+## Giving Credit is easy to administer

-Account For Us provides a simple administration console your organization can use to manage the fund, support constituents, and access detailed analytics reports showing the outcomes people in community crate.
+Giving Credit provides a simple administration console your organization can use to manage the fund, support constituents, and access detailed analytics reports showing the outcomes people in community crate.

 <div class="block">
     <img src="/img/screenshots/partner-loan-guarantee-fund.png" class="screenshot p-4" />